eijynagai/markdown-cv/index.md

 <div id="webaddress">
 <a href="https://en-coding.github.io/">https://en-coding.github.io/</a>
 | <a href="https://www.linkedin.com/in/enagai/">My linkedin page</a>
+| nagai@iqb.u-tokyo.ac.jp
 </div>

 ## Currently

-I am a bioinformatics scientist at the [Laboratory of Computational Genomics](http://nakatolab.iqb.u-tokyo.ac.jp/index-e.html) located in the core of the [Institute for Quantitative Biosciences](http://www.iam.u-tokyo.ac.jp/en/) of the [University of Tokyo](https://www.u-tokyo.ac.jp/en/).
+I am a bioinformatics scientist hired as Project Researcher (特任研究員）at the [Laboratory of Computational Genomics](http://nakatolab.iqb.u-tokyo.ac.jp/index-e.html) located in the [Institute for Quantitative Biosciences](http://www.iam.u-tokyo.ac.jp/en/) of the [University of Tokyo](https://www.u-tokyo.ac.jp/en/).

 ### Specialized in